SeleniumHQ/docker-selenium/charts/selenium-grid/README.md

     exporterEndpoint: 'http://jaeger.domain.com:4317'
 ```

+By default, the exporter is set to `otlp`.
+It is wide compatibility with many tracing backends.
+Read more: [vendors](https://opentelemetry.io/ecosystem/vendors/) native support OpenTelemetry and guidelines on [integration](https://opentelemetry.io/ecosystem/integrations/)

 ### Configuration of Selenium Grid chart
 This table contains the configuration parameters of the chart and their default values: